Sarah Pucill: Career

 Pucill studied in London at the Slade School of Fine Art.
 You Be Mother (1990), was Pucill's first film.
 It won awards for Best Innovation, Atlanta, 1995; and Best Experimental Film, Oberhausen, 1991.
 In 2011, it was exhibited in "Moving Portraits" at the De La Warr Pavilion, Bexhill, Sussex, and in 2004 at A Century of Artists' Film in Britain at Tate Britain.

 The 1990s saw the emergence of Pucill's particular artistic vision in experimental film, and her work has appeared internationally in both galleries and cinemas.
 Retrospective screenings including "A History of Artists Film and Video" (2007) have been held at BFI Southbank in 2011, to commemorate 50 years since Maya Deren's death.
 Pucill's work was included in "Assembly: A survey of recent artists" film and video in Britain 2008–2013' at Tate Britain, 2014.

-Her 2010 film, Phantom Rhapsody was shown at the Edinburgh International Film Festival, and at the L'Ecole Nationale Superieure des Beaux Arts Paris, and at the Tate Britain, Millennium Film, Anthology Film Archives, New York, Pleasure Dome, Toronto.
+Her 2010 film, Phantom Rhapsody was shown at the Edinburgh International Film Festival, and at the L'École nationale supérieure des Beaux-Arts Paris, and at the Tate Britain, Millennium Film, Anthology Film Archives, New York, Pleasure Dome, Toronto.
 The film examines the phantom's appearance and disappearance in relation to the "present/absent dynamic of visible lesbian sexuality" in both the history of cinema and art history.

-As of 2014, her most recent film is Magic Mirror (2013), which was funded by Arts Council England, and is published as a DVD by LUX.
+In 2013, her film Magic Mirror was funded by Arts Council England and published as a DVD by LUX.
 Magic Mirror examines the word and image connections in Claude Cahun's writing from her book Aveux non avenus (Disavowals) through a re-staging of her photographs.
 Magic Mirror, which is "part essay, part film poem", seeks to explore the links between Cahun's photographs and her writings.
 The film premiered at Tate Modern in April 2013, and was shown at the Institute of Contemporary Arts.

 "Magic Mirror" was staged as an exhibition at the Nunnery Gallery, London, in the exhibition "Magic Mirror" (17 April – 14 June 2015), curated by Karen Leroy-Harris which showed photographs by Claude Cahun, with the film and photographs by Sarah Pucill.